rt-net/crane_x7_ros/README.en.md

 ### crane_x7_description

 This package defines CRANE-X7 model data including links and joints.
-The MoveIt! packages and Gazebo require this package.
+The MoveIt packages and Gazebo require this package.

 ### crane_x7_control